JustAn0therDev/black-marlin/README.md

 ## Black Marlin: An in-memory, HTTP Web Server database based on Redis.
 Made using C++.
 Black Marlin is an in-memory database made for fast **read/write caching**.
-It displays an interface for communication with HTTP methods for easier use in Web architectures.
+It will have an interface for communication with HTTP methods for easier use in Web architectures with requests and responses.
+No plans for web sockets implementation.

 ### FEATURES:
 - Unit testing code coverage;